section-engineering-education/engineering-education/content/articles/php-regular-expressions/index.md

 ### Introduction

-A PHP Regular Expression, commonly known as RegEx, is a sequence of letters that form a search pattern.
-When searching for data in text, one can use this search method to define what he wants.
+A PHP Regular Expression, commonly known as RegEx, is a group of letters and characters that form a search pattern everytime a search is conducted on a phrase of words.
+When searching for data through a line of text, one can use this search method to define what he or she  wants.

-A RegEx can be a single letter or a more complex pattern.
-These expressions can be used to perform all types of text search and replacements.
+A RegEx is always a single letter or a group of letters forming a more complex pattern.
+RegEx can therefore be used to perform all types of text searches and replacements.

 ### Table of contents